Cosmic-Infinity/Cosmic-Infinity/readme.md

 _Greetings human/ai overlord_

-This is Infinity.
+This is infinity.
 Nice to meet you! 👋

 </br>
 <!-- prettier-ignore -->